 According to psychologist David Foulkes – an expert on pediatric dreaming – babies do not dream.

 In an interview with Live Science magazine, he stated that just because something perceives reality does not mean they can dream one, regardless of what we may think.

-On the other hand, Dr. Charles Pollak of the Sleep Center for Medicine in New York argues that because babies experience REM (Rapid Eye Movement – the stage of sleep in which dreams occur) sleep, they can, in fact, dream.
+On the other hand, Dr. Charles Pollak of the Sleep Center for Medicine in New York argues that because babies experience rapid eye movement (REM) – the stage of sleep in which dreams occur) the physical signs suggest active dreaming.

 Whether or not babies truly dream is something that has yet to be proven.
 Because of this, we cannot draw the conclusion that they are laughing at something they see in their dreams.

 Instead, to gain a bit more insight into what is behind this phenomenon, let us explore the subjects of sleep cycles and smile development.

 Have you ever felt like the same moment your head hit the pillow at night to sleep, it was morning, and time for you to start a new day?